FenixProtocol/nest-core/docs/integration/bribe_rewards/BribeVeFnxRewardToken_Overview.md

 ### Methods

 #### `mint(address to_, uint256 amount_)`
-**Description:** Mints `brVeFNX` tokens for a specified address in exchange for FNX deposits.
+**Description:** Mints `brVeNEST` tokens for a specified address in exchange for NEST deposits.

 **Parameters:**
-- `to_`: Address receiving the minted `brVeFNX` tokens.
+- `to_`: Address receiving the minted `brVeNEST` tokens.
-- `amount_`: Amount of FNX deposited and `brVeFNX` tokens minted.
+- `amount_`: Amount of NEST deposited and `brVeNEST` tokens minted.

 **Requirements:**
 - Caller must have the `MINTER_ROLE`.
-- FNX tokens must be approved for transfer to the contract.
+- NEST tokens must be approved for transfer to the contract.

 ---

 #### `updateCreateLockParams(CreateLockParams memory createLockParams_)`
-**Description:** Updates the parameters used for creating veFNX locks upon automatic conversion.
+**Description:** Updates the parameters used for creating veNFT locks upon automatic conversion.

 **Parameters:**
 - `createLockParams_`: Struct containing:
-  - `lockDuration`: Duration for FNX locks (in seconds).
+  - `lockDuration`: Duration for NEST locks (in seconds).
-  - `shouldBoosted`: Whether the veFNX position should be boosted.
+  - `shouldBoosted`: Whether the veNFT position should be boosted.
   - `withPermanentLock`: If true, the lock is permanent.
-  - `managedTokenIdForAttach`: Attach created veFNX to a managed token ID if non-zero.
+  - `managedTokenIdForAttach`: Attach created veNFT to a managed token ID if non-zero.

 **Requirements:**
 - Caller must have the `DEFAULT_ADMIN_ROLE`.